-The symbol "I" (incomplete authorized) indicates that a portion of required coursework has not been completed and evaluated in the prescribed time period due to unforeseen, but fully justified, reasons and that there is still a possibility of earning credit.
+The symbol I (incomplete authorized) indicates that a portion of required coursework has not been completed and evaluated in the prescribed time period due to unforeseen, but fully justified, reasons and that there is still a possibility of earning credit.
 It is your responsibility to bring pertinent information to the instructor and to reach agreement on the means by which the remaining course requirements will be satisfied.
 The conditions for removal of the Incomplete shall be reduced to writing by the instructor and given to you with a copy placed on file with the department chair until the Incomplete is removed or the time limit for removal has passed.
 A final grade is assigned when the work agreed upon has been completed and evaluated.
 An Incomplete shall not be assigned when the only way you could make up the work would be to attend a major portion of the class when it is next offered.
 Contract forms for Incompletes are available at the Admissions and Records Office.

 An Incomplete must be made up within one calendar year immediately following the end of the term in which it was assigned.
 This limitation prevails whether or not you maintain continuous enrollment.
-Failure to complete the assigned work within one calendar year will result in an Incomplete being converted to an "IC" symbol, unless the faculty member assigns a specific letter grade at the time the Incomplete is assigned, which would replace the "I" in the student's record at the end of the calendar year deadline.
-After one calendar year, the only way you may eliminate that grade from the grade point calculation is to repeat the course and file a petition for course "forgiveness" (see "Repeated Courses" below).
-In any case, because your record must provide an accurate and complete accounting of your academic history, the notation of "Incomplete" will remain on the record.
+Failure to complete the assigned work within one calendar year will result in an Incomplete being converted to an IC symbol, which would replace the I in the student's record at the end of the calendar year deadline.
+After one calendar year, the only way you may eliminate that grade from the grade point calculation is to repeat the course and file a petition for course forgiveness (see Repeated Courses below).
+In any case, because your record must provide an accurate and complete accounting of your academic history, the notation of Incomplete will remain on the record.